fghjorth/lqrps17/README.md

 ## Logic of Quantitative Research in Political Science

 This repo contains information about and materials for "Logic of Quantitative Research in Political Science", a five-day graduate-level course held at the University of Copenhagen, February 6-10, 2017.
-The course is taught by postdoc [Frederik Hjorth](http://fghjorth.github.io), associate professor [Asmus Olsen](http://asmusolsen.com), and associate professor [Jacob Hariri](http://politicalscience.ku.dk/staff/academic_staff/?pure=en/persons/196635).
+The course is taught by postdoc [Frederik Hjorth](http://fghjorth.github.io), associate professor [Asmus Leth Olsen](http://asmusolsen.com), and associate professor [Jacob Gerner Hariri](http://politicalscience.ku.dk/staff/academic_staff/?pure=en/persons/196635).

 ### Description